Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 {{% ssummary %}}{{%/ssummary%}}

-XAP provides a simple space API using the [GigaSpace]({{% api-javadoc %}}/org/openspaces/core/GigaSpace.html) interface for interacting with the space.
+XAP provides a simple Space API using the [GigaSpace]({{% api-javadoc %}}/org/openspaces/core/GigaSpace.html) interface for interacting with the Space.

 The interface includes the following main operations: